-Saint Maud, Rose Glass’ directorial debut, tells the story of Maud, a private nurse appointed to take care of former dancer, Amanda, who is dying of cancer.
-Initially, Maud’s characterisation and relationship to her surroundings allows a surprising undercurrent of relatability to pulse through the narrative.
+Saint Maud, Rose Glass’ directorial debut, tells the story of a private nurse appointed to take care of a former dancer, Amanda, who is dying of cancer.
+Initially, Maud’s characterisation and relationship to her surroundings allow a surprising undercurrent of relatability to pulse through the narrative.
 Maud is a young woman in an unfamiliar place, struggling to find her purpose.
 She is something of an outsider in the seaside town setting, the only Welsh person we encounter, and her existence feels lonely, precarious, and ex-centric.

 Take away the flashbacks to a mysterious murderous incident and the subsequent episodes of violence, both replete with Maud’s bloodied hands, and Saint Maud starts to echo the trappings of your typical indie film – the type concerned with the loneliness of floating through existence unfulfilled, and the strain towards ‘proper’ adulthood where, apparently, you will know who you are and what you want from life, what life wants from you.